Magix Movie Edit Pro 2015 is the latest incarnation of Magix feature rich consumer level video editing software program.

 Keep in mind that even if your 32 Bit computer has more than 4 GB of RAM it still can’t actually use it for anything.
 On the other hand 64 Bit systems can use whatever you can load on to it.

-The second major update in the version is that of the user interface.
+The second major update by Magix in this version is the user interface.

-Prior to this long overdue update the sheer number of features and tools offered by the program was enormous and as they were progressively added, the user interface became more and more cluttered and a little messy.
+Prior to this long overdue update, the sheer number of features and tools offered by Movie Edit Pro was enormous and as they were progressively added, the user interface became more and more cluttered and a little messy.

 In this version the graphics and layout have been given a fresher and clearer look with access to everything available through menus rather than a million icons plastered all over the screen.